RunRabbitAI/RabbitBrowser/README.md

-# Rabbit Browser
+# RabbitBrowser

-A browser automation tool for detecting interactive elements on web pages, with a focus on consent dialogs.
+A powerful browser automation tool for detecting and interacting with elements on web pages.
+RabbitBrowser is built on top of Puppeteer and provides a simple API for element detection, highlighting, and interaction.

+## Features

+- 🔍 **Automatic Element Detection**: Detects clickable elements, form inputs, and text blocks
+- 🎨 **Visual Highlighting**: Highlights elements in the browser for easy identification
+- 📝 **Form Automation**: Fill inputs, select options, click buttons, and submit forms
+- 🌐 **CDP Support**: Connect to existing Chrome instances via Chrome DevTools Protocol
+- 📊 **Context Extraction**: Extract page context, text, and element data for analysis

 ## Installation